 Variable rate debt can be used as a tool for interim financing or to provide asset/liability balance to an enterprise’s operations.
 Since the expectations of variable-rate investors are, by their nature, short-term, variable rate debt can often be redeemed on short notice without premium or any penalty to the issuer.
 This feature makes variable rate debt a preferred tool for financing projects for which a prepayment or restructuring is a high probability.
 Certain variable rate instruments, most notably commercial paper, can be issued incrementally as funds are needed to finance current construction needs and reduce the long-term cost of construction financing.
 Such issuances are then refunded with a long-term financing when the project is completed.
 Although variable rate debt is a valuable instrument, issuers should consult with their independent municipal advisors and review applicable rating agency criteria to determine the appropriate level of variable rate exposure for their individual circumstances.

-GFOA advises governments who plan to issue variable rate debt to exercise caution and carefully evaluate their objectives.
+Although GFOA does not generally recommend the use of variable rate debt instruments, if such products must be used, GFOA advises governments to exercise caution and carefully evaluate their objectives.
 Governments should consider how this debt, and the various risks associated with it, will be managed over the long term.
 Issuance of variable rate debt should be guided by the government’s overall financial and debt management objectives and its financial condition.
 In particular, an issuer should:

 - Review statutes or ordinances governing the issuance of debt, both at the local and state levels, to ensure that the issuance of variable rate debt (including particular instruments) is permitted and to understand any conditions connected therewith, such as periods between rollovers, interest rate ceilings, or requirements governing debt-related funds.